Amisto/yet_another_educational_cowsay/README.md

 # yet_another_educational_cowsay
-A simple C++ implementation of the classic cowsay.
+A simple C++ implementation of the classic cooooooooooooooooooowsay.